-- COG-ACNS1123 (Chemotherapy Followed by Radiation Therapy in Treating Younger Patients With Newly Diagnosed Localized CNS GCTs): COG-ACNS1123 is a Children’s Oncology Group cooperative multi-institutional trial.
-This phase II trial of response-based radiation therapy for patients with localized CNS GCTs will compare the event-free survival and overall survival rates of a short course of chemotherapy followed by response-based whole-ventricular radiation with a boost to the primary site.
-For patients who obtain a complete response, the whole-ventricular radiation dose will be 25% lower than the standard whole-ventricular dose; the standard whole-ventricular dose will be used for patients who have less than a complete response after chemotherapy with or without second-look surgery.
+- COG-ACNS1123 [NCT01602666] (Chemotherapy Followed by Radiation Therapy in Treating Younger Patients With Newly Diagnosed Localized CNS Germ Cell Tumors [GCTs]): COG-ACNS1123 is a Children’s Oncology Group cooperative multi-institutional trial.
+This phase II trial of response-based radiation therapy for patients with localized CNS GCTs will compare the event-free survival and overall survival rates of a short course of chemotherapy followed by response-based, whole-ventricular radiation therapy, with a boost to the primary site.
+For patients who obtain a complete response after chemotherapy, the whole-ventricular radiation dose will be 25% lower than the standard whole-ventricular dose; for patients who have less than a complete response after chemotherapy, the standard whole-ventricular dose will be used, with or without second-look surgery.

 - Shibamoto Y, Abe M, Yamashita J, et al.: Treatment results of intracranial germinoma as a function of the irradiated volume.
 Int J Radiat Oncol Biol Phys 15 (2): 285-90, 1988.
 [PUBMED Abstract]